open-build/BabbleBeaver/README.md

     - **Param 2**: `provider` - The name of the provider as specified in the configuration file(**An error will be thrown if there's a mismatch**)
     - **Param 3**: `tokenizer_function` - The tokenizer associated with this given model. **Make sure that this is a function**.
     - **Param 4**: `completion_function` - All you need to do is fill in the body of this pre-created function with the API call to be made to get a response from the model. **Make sure not to modify any of the parameters**.
     - **Param 5**: `use_initial_prompt` - Certain models may not support system instructions like `gemini-1.0-pro` for instance, although most models do.
-You still need to specify this parameter in the function call to `set_model` to ensure that system instructions are passed in along with each API call made if you would like to do so.
+You still need to specify this parameter(**as a boolean**) in the function call to `set_model` to ensure that system instructions are passed in along with each API call made if you would like to do so.

 **IMPORTANT NOTE**: There are some special considerations especially if you're integrating an Ollama model such as the following:
 - You need to download Ollama locally and you can do so through this [link](https://ollama.com/download)